From Our Staff | December 16, 2013

 I also want to say “Thanks!” to our staff.
-Promotion of the Editors’ Prize began in May, months before we get the chance to even start reading the submissions.
+Preparation for the Editors’ Prize began in May, months before we get the chance to even start reading the submissions.
 Also, there is the never-ending amount of administrative work that goes into promoting the contest.
-Then we had to make the tough decisions on semi-finalists, finalists, and making the recommendations for our winners.
-And, we pulled it off!
-All of this was done successfully only because of our contest editor, Claire McQuerry, who did all the hard work behind the scenes to make our contest a huge success.
-Her staff was once again tremendous this year.
-Thank you to all the editors, advisors, and interns who made it happen.
+So this six month process has finally concluded successfully, and that’s all due to our contest editor, Mike Petrik, who did all the heavy lifting to make our contest a huge success.
+His staff of readers and assistants were wonderful.
+Big thanks to Evelyn Somers, Tanya McQueen, Meagan Ciesla, Danny Miller, Morgan Denlow, Katie Gilgour, Nick Potter, Anne Barngrover, Nathan Riggs, and Tyler Talbott for all their help!

-We’re making plans right now for our Editors’ Prize weekend, our annual spring reception and reading honoring the winners of the contest.
-Details will be forthcoming as soon as we lock down the date.
-The 2012 Editors’ Prize issue will be out in April.
-I’m positive you’ll find these stories, poems, and essays as engaging and memorable as we did.
+We’re making plans right now for our Editors’ Prize weekend, our annual spring reading and reception to honor the winners of the contest.
+Details will be forthcoming as soon as we lock down the date, but we’re aiming for dates in March or April.
+This Editors’ Prize issue, featuring our winners and selected finalists, will also be out in spring of 2014.

 Follow Michael Nye on Twitter: @mpnye